19 April 2023

 - Percent of total: 5.5%

 Punctures are narrow, deep injuries that typically involve a sharp object.
-Nail guns, scissors, medical equipment, and power tools are examples of tools that can lead to puncture wounds in the workplace.
+Staplers, scissors, hole punches, nail guns, medical equipment, and power tools are examples of tools that can lead to puncture wounds in the workplace.
 Among other measures, employers should ensure that workers are given proper training and are equipped with personal safety gear to work with specialized tools.

 - Total claims: 13,449